 Different Types of Bantamariums

-On the contrary to terrariums, aqua-bantamaria are predominantly aquatic-based setups with little to no real land feature.
-The hardscape layer is fully submerged along with the foliage layer.
-Any hardware used to maintain water parameters will more than likely be stored beneath the bantamarium base like any traditional aquarium.
+Contrary to terrariums, aqua-bantamaria are predominantly aquatic-based setups with little to no real land features.
+The hardscape layer is fully submerged along with the plants and decor.
+Any hardware used to maintain water parameters will more than likely be stored beneath or within the bantamarium jar like any traditional aquarium.

 Palud-bantamaria are a combination of terra and aqua setups.
 With both aquatic as well as non-aquatic features, paludariums offer a unique opportunity to replicate notable landmarks above and below water.
 Hardscape layers will more than likely be partially immersed in these types of dioramas.